bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 of the pairs, we would revert previous substitutions.
 Additionally we can't do it all in one go with `tr`.

 For these reasons we're instead going to use another standard Unix tool called `sed` (stream editor).
 `sed` takes either a file or the output of another command and processes the text according to various rules.

 For our purpose, we need something like this:

 ```bash
 sed 'y/ACGT/UGCA/' FILE_DNA.fasta > FILE_RNA.fasta
 ```
-The *"y"* is used to map characters.
-It replaces each character in the first set (ACGT) with the corresponding character in the second set (UGCA), one-to-one.
+The *"y"* is used to **map** characters, then sed **replaces** each character in the first set (ACGT) with the corresponding character in the second set (UGCA), one-to-one.
 So in this case A becomes U, C becomes G, G becomes C and T becomes A.
 This command is applied on FILE_DNA.fasts and, since `sed` outputs to screen by default, we redirect the result to a new file.

-We can also make sed skip FASTA header lines with a slightly more complex command:
+We can also make sed **skip FASTA header lines** with a slightly more complex command:

 ```bash
 sed '/^>/!y/ACGT/UGCA/' FILE.fasta > FILE_RNA.fasta